VariantSync/Vatras/README.md

 Building for the first time will take a while because Agda has to build the required dependencies from the standard library (expect ~5-10min).
 Running the demo will print:

-- some translations of core to binary choice calculus, and
-- some translations from option calculus to binary choice calculus, and
+- some translations from option calculus (`OC`) to binary choice calculus (`2CC`),
-- some examples of feature structure tree composition.
+- some examples for feature structure tree composition, and
+- two round-trip translations, following our circle established in the paper: `CCC → ⌈e⌉-CC → 2-CC → 2CC → ADT → VariantList (CaO) → CCC`.
+  The first round-trip will translate a trivial choice `D ⟨ l , r ⟩`.
+  The second round-trip will translate the sandwich expression from our paper (Expression 1).
+  Prepare for a long terminal output because of exponential blowups for `ADT` and `VariantList`. ;)

 When running the demo, make sure your terminal is in full-screen because the demo assumes to have at least 100 characters of horizontal space in the terminal for pretty-printing.
 Also, the demo prints unicode characters to terminal, which should be supported.